KeithTohx/ID_KeithToh_Assg2/README.md

 * __Feature 10: Light/ Dark Modes Appearances__
     * Allows Users to switch the colour theme of the website between light and dark modes to have a different viewing experience by clicking on the "Switch to Light/Dark Mode" link on the navigation bar.
 ### Features to Implement in the Future
-* Collapsible List of Traffic Image and Details
 * Allow Users to search for more types of Weather readings across Singapore (e.g. Air Temperature, PSI value, etc.)

 ## Technologies Used